Ari Kane: Biography

 Ariadne "Ari" Kane was born Joseph DeMaio in 1936.
 Kane is of Greek descent and grew up in New York City.
-In 1958, Kane completed a Bachelor of Science in biophysics, Mathematics and Chemistry at City College, New York, and undertook graduate work in Biophysics at New York University and University of Buffalo.
+In 1958, Kane completed a Bachelor of Science in biophysics, Mathematics and Chemistry at City College of New York, and undertook graduate work in Biophysics at New York University and University at Buffalo.
 Additionally, Kane holds a doctorate of education from Institute for Advanced Study of Sexuality and is an assistant professor of sexology at the Institute for the Advanced Study of Human Sexuality in San Francisco.
 Kane has lectured at many major universities, such as the Harvard School of Medicine, the Boston University School of Social Work, University of New Hampshire School of Medicine, and the University of Vermont.

-Kane also runs Theseus Counseling Services which specializes in providing counseling services to individuals impacted by gender issues, such as preoperative and postoperative transsexuals, couples impacted by gender variance, and individuals with gender dysphoria.
+Kane also runs Theseus Counselling Services which specializes in providing counselling services to individuals impacted by gender issues, such as preoperative and postoperative transsexuals, couples impacted by gender variance, and individuals with gender dysphoria.
 Kane's practice is still operating in Cambridge, Massachusetts.

 Kane "came out" about her gender and sexuality in 1971 after she developed close relationships with transvestites.
 She oversaw the restructuring and relocation of the cross dressing support group, the Boston Gamma chapter of Tri-Sigma (later the Tiffany Club, the Cherrystone Club, then the Mayflower Club).
 In 1975 Kane founded the Human Outreach and Achievement Institute (later named the Outreach Institute for Gender Studies), an organization dedicated to public education and to working with the health professionals who serve the community.